Abdelmadjid Tebboune: Presidency

 In January 2020, Tebboune also instructed Prime Minister Djerad to prepare a bill against all forms of racism, regionalism and hate speech based on political convictions, religion, belief or race.

 The preliminary draft revision of the constitution was publicly published on 7 May 2020, but the Laraba Commission (as the "commission of experts" came to be known) was open to additional proposals from the public until 20 June.
 By 3 June, the commission had received an estimated 1,200 additional public proposals.
-After all revisions were considered by the Laraba Commission, the draft was introduced to the Cabinet of Algeria (Council of Ministers).
+After the Laraba Commission considered all revisions, the draft was introduced to the Cabinet of Algeria (Council of Ministers).

 On 4 July 2020, Tebboune announced that the referendum would occur in September or October 2020.

 On 24 August 2020, the date for the referendum was set for 1 November, the anniversary of the start of Algeria's war of independence.

 The revised constitution was adopted in the Council of Ministers on 6 September, in the People's National Assembly on 10 September, and Council of the Nation on 12 September, but its implementation was contingent on the results of the 1 November referendum.

-In October 2020, Tebboune was tested positive for COVID-19 and flew to Germany for treatment.
-Meanwhile, prime minister Abdelaziz Djerad assumed his tasks.
+In October 2020, Tebboune tested positive for COVID-19 and flew to Germany for treatment.
+Meanwhile, Prime Minister Abdelaziz Djerad assumed his tasks.
 On 29 December 2020, Tebboune resumed his duties.

 The constitutional changes were approved on the 1 November 2020 referendum, with 66.68% of voters participating in favour of the changes.

 On 10 January 2021, Tebboune flew back to Germany for treatment of complications in his foot resulting from the COVID-19 infection.
 On 12 February 2021, he returned to Algeria.

 On 16 February 2021 mass protests and a wave of nationwide rallies and peaceful demonstrations against the government of Abdelmadjid Tebboune began.
 On 18 February 2021, Tebboune announced changes to the cabinet.
-He dismissed the Minister of Energy, the Minister of Industry, and the Minister of Water Resources among others.
+He dismissed the Minister of Energy, the Minister of Industry, and the Minister of Water Resources, among others.
 He also dissolved the lower house of the Algerian Parliament and called early legislative elections within six months.

 In July 2021, Tebboune formed a new government with Ayman Benabderrahmane as Prime Minister.

 On 28 July 2021, Tebboune stated that Algeria offers Libya "total assistance," as he was hosting Mohammad Younes el-Menfi, the president of Libya's Presidency Council.
 On 8 December 2021, French minister of foreign affairs Jean-Yves Le Drian and Abdelmadjid Tebboune held a meeting.
 They discussed bilateral relations and peace in Libya and Mali.

 On 24 January 2022, Tebboune visited Egypt's President Abdel Fattah el-Sisi in Cairo.
 They discussed bilateral relations, the situation in Libya after the indefinite postponement of elections, the Grand Ethiopian Renaissance Dam, and the potential return of Syria to the Arab League.
 It was the first official visit of an Algerian president to Cairo since 2008.